ISucena/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

+A GitHub App built with [probot](https://github.com/probot/probot) that celebrates new user activity within your repository.

+FEATURES PLACEHOLDER

 * A GitHub App built with [probot](https://github.com/probot/probot) that celebrates new user activity within your repository.

-FEATURES PLACEHOLDER

-* The features and benefits of the project
-* Who maintains and contributes to the project

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: